 Water is important to any garden.
 It’s important that the garden hose you use reach and spray every area of your garden.
-Having an adjustable nozzle can help you control the pressure of the water and the spray radius.
+Having a water hose with an adjustable nozzle can help you control the pressure of the water and the spray radius.

 - There are three basic hose diameters: 1/2 inch, 5/8 inch, and 3/4 inch.